Reinforz/reinforz/README.md

 01. A single file can contain only one quiz
 02. Please try to name the file as Quiz_Subject - Quiz_Title, so that it becomes easier to maintain

+### Answers

+For questions of type Snippet and FIB, you can provide multiple alternates for the same blank, by using, separated items ie ans1, ans2

+Each answer and its alternates can have certain modifiers which can expand the answer without you having to write every single one of them

+Current two modifiers are supported:

+1. IC: Ignore Case: Ignore the case of the answer (all caps, all lowers, first caps and rest lower)
+02. IS: Ignore Space: Ignore the spaces of the answer

+Example: _IC_ans1, _IS_ans2